TimCares/MasterThesis/docs/thesis/conclusion/outlook.typ

 // are learnable representations for each position, so a learnable absolute positional encoding, the positional encoding of the
 // image encoder (Data2Vec2) is a fixed sinusoidal positional encoding.
 Therefore, the shared Transformer encoder not only has
 // to account for the difference between the modalities, but also for the difference in positional encodings.
-// In contrast, other vision-langaue models like BEiT-3 @beit3 or VLMo @vlmo use the same positional encoding for both modalities,
+// In contrast, other vision-language models like BEiT-3 @beit3 or VLMo @vlmo use the same positional encoding for both modalities,
 // so it would also be worth investigating the impact of using the same positional encoding for both modalities.

 // A caveat of using the same positional encoding type for both modalities is that it greatly restricts the flexibility of the